Monopoly Pricing in Vertical Markets with Demand Uncertainty: Comparative Statics

 \section{Comparative Statics}

-The closed form expression of \eqref{eq:fixed} facilitates a comparative statics and sensitivity analysis on the demand distribution's paremeters via the rich theory of \emph{stochastic orders}, see \cite{Sh07}, \cite{Lax06} and \cite{Be16}.
-Because in equilibrium, both the total quantity $q^*=\frac{n}{n+1}\(\alpha-r^*\)_+$ that will be sold to the market and the retail price $p^*=\alpha-q^*$ are monotone in the wholesale price $r^*$, we restrict henceforth attention to changes in $r^*$ as the distribution characteristics vary.
-To obtain a meaningful comparison between different markets, we assume throughout equilibrium uniqueness and hence, unless stated otherwise, we consider only distributions for which \Cref{thm:main} applies\footnote{Since the DGMRD property is satisfied by a very broad class of distributions, see \cite{Ba13}, \cite{Ko11} and \cite{Le18}, we do not consider this as a significant restriction.
+The main implication of the closed form expression of the supplier's optimal price in terms of the MRD function (equation \eqref{eq:fixed}) is that it facilitates a comparative statics analysis via the rich theory of \emph{stochastic orders} \citep{Sh07,Lax06,Be16}.
+Since the equilibrium quantity and price $q^*,p^*$ are both monotone in the wholesale price $r^*$, our focus will be on $r^*$ as the demand distribution characteristics vary.
+To obtain a meaningful comparison between different market instances (i.e., instances of the same market that correspond to different demand distributions), we assume throughout equilibrium uniqueness and hence, unless stated otherwise, we consider only distributions for which \Cref{thm:main} applies\footnote{Since the DGMRD property is satisfied by a very broad class of distributions, see \cite{Ba13}, \cite{Ko11} and \cite{Le18}, we do not consider this as a significant restriction.
 Still, since it is sufficient (together with finitenes of the second moment) but not necessary for the existence of a unique optimal price, the analysis naturally applies to any other distribution that guarantees equilibrium existence and uniqueness.}.
-First, we introduce some notation.
-Let $X_1\sim F_1,X_2\sim F_2$ be two nonnegative random variables (or equivalently demand distributions) with MRD functions $\m_1\(r\)$ and $\m_2\(r\)$, respectively, such that $\m_1\(r\)\le \m_2\(r\)$ for every $r\ge0$.
-Then, we say that $X_1$ is less than $X_2$ in the \emph{mean residual demand} order, denoted by $X_1\mrl X_2$\footnote{As mentioned above, the $m\(r\)$ function is originally known as the \emph{mean residual life} function.
-Accordingly the mrd-order is known as the mrl-order, \cite{Sh07}.}.
+First, we introduce some additional notation.
+Let $X_1\sim F_1,X_2\sim F_2$ be two nonnegative random variables -- or equivalently demand distributions -- with supports between $L_1$ and $H_1$ and $L_2$ and $H_2$, respectively (cf. definition of $L$ and $H$ in \Cref{sec:model}) and MRD functions $\m_1\(r\)$ and $\m_2\(r\)$.
+We say that $X_1$ is less than $X_2$ in the \emph{mean residual demand} order, denoted by $X_1\mrl X_2$\footnote{In reliability applications, the MRD-order is commonly known as the mean residual life (MRL)-order, \cite{Sh07}.}, if $\m_1\(r\)\le \m_2\(r\)$ for all $r\ge0$.
 This order plays a key role in the present model.
 Specifically, by \eqref{eq:elasticity}, we have that $\m_1\(r\)\le \m_2\(r\)$ for any $r\ge0$ if and only if $\varepsilon_2\(r\)\le \varepsilon_1\(r\)$ for any $r\ge0$, i.e., if and only if the price elasticity of expected demand in market $X_2$ is less than the price elasticity of expected demand in market $X_1$ for any wholesale price $r\ge0$.
-This motivates the following definition: we will say that market $X_2$ is \emph{less elastic} than market $X_1$, denoted by $X_2\el X_1$, if $\varepsilon_2\(r\)\le \varepsilon_1\(r\)$ for every $r\ge0$.
-Based on the above, $X_2\el X_1$ if and only if $X_1\mrl X_2$.
-Using this notation, the following Lemma captures the importance of the characterization in \eqref{eq:fixed}. \begin{lemma} Let $X_1\sim F_1, X_2\sim F_2$ be two nonnegative, continuous and strictly DGMRD demand distributions with finite second moments.
-If $X_2$ is less elastic than $X_1$, then the supplier's optimal wholesale price is lower in market $X_1$ than in market $X_2$.
-In symbols, if $X_2\el X_1$, then $r^*_1\le r^*_2$. \end{lemma} \begin{proof} By definition, $X_2\el X_1$ implies that $\varepsilon_2\(r\)\le \varepsilon_1\(r\)$ for every $r\ge0$ which by \eqref{eq:elasticity} is equivalent to $\e_1\(r\)\le \e_2\(r\)$ for all $r\ge0$.
-Hence, by \eqref{eq:fixed}, $1=\e_1\(r_1^*\)\le \e_2\(r_1^*\)<\e_2\(r\)$ for all $r<r^*_1$, where the second inequality follows from the assumption that $X_2$ is strictly DGMRD.
-Since $\e_2\(r^*_2\)=1$, it follows that $r^*_1\le r^*_2$. \end{proof} In short, \Cref{lem:technical} states that the supplier charges a lower price in a \emph{more elastic} market.
-Although trivial to prove once \Cref{thm:main} has been established, it is the key to the comparative statics analysis in the present model.
-Indeed, combining the above, the task of comparing the optimal wholesale price $r^*$ for varying demand distribution parameters -- such as market size or demand variability -- essentially reduces to comparing demand distributions (markets) according to their elasticities or equivalently according to their MRD functions.
-Such conditions can be found in \cite{Sh07} and provide the framework for the subsequent analysis.
-Tractable conditions that enable the comparison of two distributions in terms of their MRD functions are given in \cite{Be13}.
+This motivates the following definition.